fruGo-Team/fruGo/README.md

 }
 ```

+`Merchants`

 **Actions:**

-- Create a customer profile with login credentials and personal information
 - View their profile
-- Update their details
+- Update their profile details
+- View their stock/product quantities
-- Delete their profile
+- Update their stock quantities
-- Add and remove items to their cart
+- Add and remove products from their inventory
-- Submit their cart and create an order
+- View their pending and completed orders
-- Search for products
-- Filter products by type

-`Merchants`
+- Cancel their orders

 **Data model:**